Rumor Scanner Bangladesh

-Rumor Scanner Bangladesh (Bengali: রিউমর স্ক্যানার বাংলাদেশ) is a fact checking or information verification organization of Bangladesh recognized by the International Fact Checking Network.
-It was established on March 17, 2020.
+Rumor Scanner Bangladesh (Bengali: রিউমর স্ক্যানার বাংলাদেশ) is a fact-checking and information verification organization of Bangladesh which was recognized by the International Fact Checking Network.
+Their IFCN fact-checking license has been expired since July 2022.
+The organization was established on March 17, 2020.
 Its main aim is to prevent ongoing rumors and fake news of Bangladesh and convey the correct information to the people.
 It publishes fact-check stories through web content as well as digital banners.
 Its headquarters is located in Dhaka.